jessekelighine/up.nvim/README.md

 }
 ```

-This pluging provides the `Up` command with no default key mappings.
+This pluging provides the `Up` command with no default keybinding.
 You can
 define a custom keymap with the function `require"up".map`.
 The config shown
 above maps `<C-U>` in normal mode to the `Up` command.